WARNING: unbalanced footnote start tag short code found.

 It clearly sets out the federal government’s health policy and indicates the areas in which other health policy players bear responsibility.
 It assumes that the cur- rent division of tasks and responsibilities between Confederation and cantons will continue.

 Its measures are selected on the basis of their problem-solving potential and feasibility.
-The standard principle of competition upon which the system
+The standard principle of competition upon which the system of compulsory health insurance is based will be developed further.

 It takes international health policy developments and best practices as a frame of reference.